banner

 ATS (Applicant Tracking System) Optimization

-In modern recruitment, 75% of resumes are first screened by ATS systems.
+In modern recruitment, 75% of resumes are initially screened by ATS systems.
 Optimization strategies include:

 Application of the STAR Method